lupyuen/lupyuen.github.io/src/lte.md

 UART is slower than USB, so we should probably use USB instead of UART.

-(Unless we're building a simple Feature Phone)
+(Unless we're building a simple Feature Phone without GPS)

 PinePhone controls the LTE Modem with a bunch of pins...